denten-books/plain-text/4-format.md

 nesting dolls, words in stenches are in themselves data structures that contain further, smaller arrangements of information.

 One could say, what of a paragraph?
-It is merely one box among many.
+It is merely one container among many.
 It has only an instrumental function to help get the point across.
-The meat of interpretation lies in the stuff within the container.
-Words come in many other shapes.
+The meat of interpretation lies in the stuff within.
+Words come in other shapes as well.
 The container is disposable and therefore insignificant.
-In this chapter, I will argue that the containers of meaning could only seem insignificant when they were simple and few in number.
+In this chapter, I will argue that formatting containers could only seem insignificant when they were few and simple.
 The transition between static and dynamic layouts necessitates renewed attention to formatting.
 What you saw is what you got on the page.
 On the screen, what you see is but a small part of what you get.
 The "content"---all that is contained on a page, shifts constantly beneath the projected image.
 To put it another way: the computed sign circulates in novel and sophisticated containers like files and folders that do much more than hold information passively.
 And there is little that is file-like or page-like in the arrangement of bits along the surface of the magnetic disk.
 We are presented instead with metaphors of pages, files, and folders.

+In what follows, we shall unpack the metaphor, revealing structure beneath the screen image.
+In the process, we will have the chance to re-examine the very idea of form.
+Long central to literary-theoretical discourse, "formalism" identifies several distinct and often conflicting aspects of the sign.
+Teasing out the intellectual history of form, we will be able to approach the particularity of simulated text.
+Finally, I would like to extend computational formalism towards its speculative and as yet unrealized edge cases.
+In the conclusion, we will consider the possibility of literature without language, discourse without structure, and art without representation.

 Consider the following passage from a patent for "Electronic Library," filed by Xerox in 1991, describing "an electronic library metaphor," which: